Hematopoietic Stem Cell Transplantation (HSCT)

 MPS VII (Sly syndrome): Use of HSCT for MPS VII is limited by the rarity of the disorder and tendency toward stillbirths, although there are also milder adult forms of this disease.
 In certain circumstances, MPS VII can be effectively treated by HSCT provided that the developmental and clinical status of the individual is good at the time of HSCT.

-ML II (I-cell disease): To date, HSCT represents a therapy with a relatively short but effective track record for ML II (I-cell disease) as was published in the medical journal Bone Marrow Transplantation in 2003 by the group from the University of Minnesota.
-Over the past 5 years, three patients (0.3-1.7 year of age at HCT) have been transplanted at the University of Minnesota.
-The early follow-up has shown good cardiopulmonary function in two patients while one has developed pulmonary hypertension.
-All children remain mildly to moderately neurodevelopmentally delayed and are receiving appropriate additional educational resources.
+ML II (I-cell disease): To date, HSCT represents a therapy with a relatively short but effective track record for ML II (I-cell disease.)
+Patients ages 0.3-1.7 have been transplanted at the University of Minnesota.
+Results have shown good cardiopulmonary function in two patients while one has developed pulmonary hypertension.
+All children remain mildly to moderately neurodevelopmentally delayed.

 HSCT should be performed at centers with experience in offering comprehensive, multi-specialty care for MPS individuals whose underlying diseases can be appropriately treated by transplant.
-Contact the National MPS Society for additional information, email@example.com.
+Contact the National MPS Society for additional information.